adham-elarabawy/open-manus/README.md

 See [the logbook](logbook.md) for more detailed progress updates.

+### Motivations
+I've previously made an open-source [differential drive platform](https://www.adhamelarabawy.com/projects/precision_drivetrain/), [quadruped](https://www.adhamelarabawy.com/projects/open_quadruped/), and [star tracker](https://www.adhamelarabawy.com/projects/open_startracker/), which all had interesting design, control, and mechanical challenges.
+My day job is currently a Machine Learning Research Engineer at a legal AI startup called [Harvey](https://www.harvey.ai) where I work on composing large language models into useful legal assistants, but ultimately my passion (and foray into machine learning) has always been robotics.
+Currently, I'm most interested in machine learning/reinforcement learning in the context of robotics, and I feel that building and training models to control a bionic hand will function to keep me up-to-date with the machine learning literature and keep me connected to my first love (robotics).

+There are many odes to [Ismail al-Jazari](https://en.wikipedia.org/wiki/Ismail_al-Jazari) throughout this project (e.g. the RL model being named Jazari).
+He was a Muslim polymath inventor from the 12th century known as the "father of robotics" due to his groundbreaking work in automata, and happens to be a personal inspiration of mine.

 ### High-Level Milestones
  - [x] _**[Mechanical]**_ Joint prototype.
 (See [May 5th update in logbook](logbook.md#older-than-may-5-2024))
  - [ ] _**[Mechanical]**_ Joint prototype with compact inline motor (custom transmission).